doesitscript/PSPesterDashboardKickstarter/README.md

 Open Index.html in IE or Edge.
 I'll add a blog post to explain the organization of this project soon.

+### How It Works Overview
+The idea is to export-clixml on PS commands at a known good configuration and use the same script that made the original baseline and run it at a later time and compare the two xml files using pester.

+### Breakdown
+##### Invoke-InfrastructureValidation.ps1
+1. In essence the script looks at the naming of the computer that its given for type of roles they have, typical naming implies its role.
+I realize now that this makes it less versatile but I was going for immediate demo value.
+I need to open an issue for this.
+2. It runs a corresponding base lining script to create a current baseline for its naming scheme or it  connect to a remote system (Ln 42) and generates a new xml baseline or uses a mocked up baseline that I gen'd for the demo.
+(Ln 49) There's room for improvement here as well
+3. At (Ln 71 & 75) the script then inserts the path to the orignal snapshot and the path to the newly created snapshot of the system into a pester test that correspond to the name of the system/role of the system.

+##### Invoke-SuiteReport.ps1
+1. Pester NUnit XML is output to one folder.
+(Ln 11) generates the reports based on the folder path.

 ### Development

 Want to contribute?
 Great!